josephwb/Decisivator/README.md

-#### Decisivator: calculate phylogenetic 'decisiveness' sensu Sanderson, Steel, and McMahon.
+#### Decisivator

+##### Overview
+Calculate phylogenetic 'decisiveness' sensu Sanderson, Steel, and McMahon.
+Calculations can involve matrix occupency alone (for so-called 'complete decisivess').
+The combinatorics involved can be prohibitive with large taxon-gene matrices.
+As an alternative, decisiveness can be approximated through the analysis of many random tree topologies.
+Additionally, the decisiveness of a user tree (or distribution of trees) can be quantified.

+##### Compilation
 To compile, type the following in a unix prompt:

 	make